tilmanmoser/bbb-video-download/README.md

 # bbb-video-download
-A BigBlueButton recording postscript to provide video download capabilitis.
+A BigBlueButton recording postscript to provide video download capability.

 Tested with BigBlueButton v2.2.23.